-The other product that only received full HSA licensing in 2021 is the Overstitch device, a remarkable convergence of concept and technology.
+The other product that received full HSA licensing in 2021 is the Overstitch device, a remarkable convergence of concept and technology.
 It does exactly what its name suggests.
 The Overstitch is a suturing tool that is mounted on an endoscope.
-It can be used to place sutures during endoscopy, e.g., close defects after removing polyps, suture bleeding ulcers, etc. For obese patients, the Overstitch can be used to perform a gastric plication procedure, restricting gastric distension and capacity.
-The stomach is sutured from within during a gastroscopy, reducing its volume by 75 percent, similar to that achieved by a gastric sleeve surgery.
-(Figure 5) This new procedure is called an endoscopic sleeve gastroplasty (ESG) or "endo-sleeve".^{12,13}
+It can be used to place sutures during endoscopy, for example, to close defects after removal of polyps, suture bleeding ulcers, etc. For obese patients, the Overstitch can be used to perform a stomach plication procedure, restricting gastric capacity and distensibility.
+The stomach is sutured from within during a gastroscopy, reducing its volume by 70 percent, similar to that achieved by a gastric sleeve surgery (refer to Figure 5).
+This new procedure is called an endoscopic sleeve gastroplasty (ESG) or "endo-sleeve".^{12,13} A recent multi-centre RCT demonstrated 13.6 percent total body weight loss after one year for individuals with class 1 and 2 obesity following ESG.14

 Figure 5.
-Endoscopic sleeve gastroplasty
+Endoscopic Sleeve Gastroplasty